 A downloadable collection for Windows

 LOADSTAR was one of the first of the microcomputer disk magazines.
-In 1982 Jim Mangham got the idea of a monthly magazine on disk filled with programs, graphics and text that people would run on their computer.
-After releasing Softdisk for Apple II machines, in 1984 came the first issue of LOADSTAR, a magazine for the Commodore 64/128 computer.
-Over the next 15 years and 199 issues came an overbearing wealth of software, games, art and music.
+In 1982 Jim Mangham got the idea for a monthly magazine on disk filled with programs, graphics and text that people would run on their computer.
+After releasing Softdisk for Apple II machines, in 1984 came the first issue of LOADSTAR, a magazine for the Commodore 64/128 computers.
+Over the next 24 years and 250 issues came an overbearing wealth of software, games, art and music.

-Now, for $15, you can have it all legally: over 600 megabytes of Commodore software containing games, art, music, Fender's Tucker's wonderful writing style, and a whole lot more, and we bundle the open-source VICE emulator for running it (although currently it's a very old version—you might want to get a current release of VICE for now).
+Now, for $15, you can have it all legally: over 600 megabytes of Commodore software containing games, art, music, Fender's Tucker's wonderful writing style, and a whole lot more, and we bundle the open-source VICE emulator for ease of running it.
+(Although right now it's a very old version—you should get a current release of VICE!)
 We're also working on an issue explorer and list of highlights, to help you find interesting destinations amidst this island continent of content, but that's for later.

 In this package are: